ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

-Although NudeNet supports a wide range of nudity-related labels, the proposed evaluation focuses on a restricted subset corresponding to commonly prohibited content, namely exposed female breasts, exposed male and female genitalia, exposed buttocks, and exposed anus.
-Across the original images, NudeNet reports an average nudity score of $70.51$, indicating a strong presence of explicit visual content.
-After applying \sys, the average nudity score is reduced to $0$, signifying that no nudity detections remain in the edited outputs.
+We use the open-source NudeNet classifier~\cite{bedapudi2022nudenet}, restricting evaluation to labels corresponding to commonly prohibited content: exposed female breasts, exposed male and female genitalia, exposed buttocks, and exposed anus.
+Original images yield a mean nudity score of $70.51$, confirming strong explicit content prior to editing.
+After \sys, the mean score falls to $0$: no nudity is detected in any edited output.